JetBrains/kotlin-web-site/pages/docs/tutorials/coroutines/debug-flow-with-idea.md

 2. Create the `simple()` function that returns a flow of three numbers:

-   * Use the [`delay()`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/delay.html) function to imitate the CPU-consuming blocking code.
-It suspends the coroutine for 100 ms without blocking a thread.
+   * Use the [`delay()`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/delay.html) function to imitate CPU-consuming blocking code.
+It suspends the coroutine for 100 ms without blocking the thread.
    * Produce the values in the `for` loop using the [`emit()`](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/-flow-collector/emit.html) function.

    <div class="sample" markdown="1" theme="idea" mode="kotlin" data-highlight-only>